-• Compassion in every patient.
+• Compassion for every patient.
 Care in every moment.

 What is Bariatric Surgery?